Everything you need to do to migrate from Paddle Classic to Paddle Billing.

 6. Migrate Classic subscription data to Billing

 Porting subscription data from Paddle Classic to Paddle Billing is in early access.
-We may not be able to accept everyone in to the early access program.
+If you're interested in porting your data, email us at sellers@paddle.com to join the waitlist.
+We'll reach out if you meet the program requirements.
+We may not be able to accept everyone as part of the early access program.

 You should build an integration with Paddle Billing before requesting a migration.
-This is not part of the process.
+Building an integration isn't part of the migration process.

 Handle imported entities